mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 }
 ```

-As we can see, we can produce a single message, or a chunk.
-Also, we can specify directly the topic, key and value of the message, or we can work directly with the `ProducerRecord` type, which already contains them.
-In our scenario, for sake of simplicity, we decide to produce a single message:
+As we can see, we can produce a single message or a chunk.
+Also, we can specify the topic, key, and value of the message directly, or we can work with the `ProducerRecord` type, which already contains them.
+In our scenario, for the sake of simplicity, we decide to produce a single message:

 ```scala
 val messagesToSend: ProducerRecord[UUID, Match] =